 My experience while designing and running a primary care clinic for survivors of domestic violence and human trafficking has taught me that addressing SDOH requires a deeper investment.
 It requires integrating them into medical education, guidelines and systems.

 Take housing, for example.
-When patients hand back a completed SDOH screening tool(845 KB PDF) with the box checked for "I do not have housing," I find myself awash in a sea empty of evidence-based recommendations for working with patients (particularly women and youth) with unstable housing.
+When patients hand back a completed SDOH screening tool(0 bytes) with the box checked for "I do not have housing," I find myself awash in a sea empty of evidence-based recommendations for working with patients (particularly women and youth) with unstable housing.
 To stay afloat, I piece together "best practices" from patterns I see in interacting with patients and creating "micro-innovations" to solve unexpected but common problems.
 My experience has made me wary of watching hospital CEOs spend millions of dollars on consultants who are supposed to "disruptively innovate" the health care system, while patients who are deemed problematic or "disruptive" in these same systems are the ones who have taught me the most about the bridge between SDOH and health care design.

 Doctors are trained to look for unintentional weight loss -- a possible sign of something concerning that warrants further investigation, such as cancer.
 But sometimes, it's a symptom of shelter placement.

 I thought shelter access meant food access, especially in family and domestic violence shelters.
 I was wrong.
 Patients still go hungry.
 For patients who were refugees or awaiting asylum, the shelter diet is foreign to them or does not meet their cultural or religious needs (such as halal or kosher food), and they instead rely on sporadic community connections for meals.
 For patients with diabetes, high blood pressure or those hoping to address obesity, the choices of frozen and microwavable meals available in shelters don't match any of the items listed in their patient education handouts about making healthy nutritional choices.